Tuesday, 3 July 2007

 Soon the troglodyte village of Peyre came into view ahead, a tiny place backed up against the cliff.
 Although it was a Plus Beau Village, with enormous parking areas to prove it, there was no bar or café in operation, to our disgust.

-It must have been before the hour when the buses arrived (it was 9:30).
+It must have been before the time when the buses arrived (it was 9:30).
 We made a perfunctory tour of the steep upper streets, including the communal oven, and left.

 Shortly after that the railway line diverged across the river, but our little road kept on meandering along and presently we arrived at Comprégnac, a dear little manicured village on a bend of the river.